| Czech History

 along with Latin and German, and the position of Bohemia

+became very strong.
 Charles IV loved Prague and the city flourished

 during his rule.
 The Prague bishopric was upgraded to an